gaehlerm/SoftwareEngineering/README.md

 # 11. Types of tests

 There are different types of tests, depending on their scope.
 There are several different categories of tests.
-Though for the sake of simplicity I'd like to reduce it to only 3 different types.
+Though for the sake of simplicity I'd like to reduce it to only 4 different types.
-- Unit tests test the behavior of individual functions and classes.
+1. Unit tests test the behavior of individual functions and classes.
-- Component tests test the interplay of many functions.
+2. Component tests test the interplay of many functions and classes.
 Typically they test the functionality of libraries.
+3. Integration tests test the interaction between components.
+Do the interactions work as planned?
-- End-to-end (E2E) or acceptance tests test the behavior of the complete software.
+4. End-to-end (E2E) //call it system tests?// or acceptance tests test the behavior of the complete software.

 As we will see, each of these categories has its own right to exist as they cover different parts of the code.

-// small tests are the foundation of the testing pyramid.
+The small unit tests are the foundation of the testing infrastructure.
 They can be executed quickly.
-Meanwhile going towards bigger tests,they take longer to execute and are testing the interaction of components, rather than individual components themselves.
+Meanwhile going towards bigger tests, they take longer to execute and are testing the interaction of components, rather than individual components themselves.
+Thus bigger tests are more likely to find bugs, but at the same time they are not appropriate for locating them.

 Bigger tests might also be written in a different programming language than the underlying code.
+I wrote E2E tests of some C++ software in python as it was easier to process the resulting text files.

 ## Unit tests